 The revised protocol for the ongoing Phase I study for MT-0169 in patients with relapsed/refractory multiple myeloma or non-Hodgkins lymphoma is now open.
-The revised protocol will explore a lower dose of MT-0169 to reduce the risk of adverse events observed at the initial dose and to enable patients to continue MT-0169 therapy for a longer duration that may drive tumor benefit.
-We are opening new sites for the Phase I study and anticipate enrollment beginning in the second quarter of 2022.
+The revised protocol began at the lower dose of MT-0169 at 5 μg/kg to reduce the risk of adverse events observed at the initial dose and to enable patients to continue MT-0169 therapy for a longer duration that may drive tumor benefit.
+We are opening new sites for the Phase I study and enrollment resumed in July 2022, with one patient currently enrolled.